Sowell's short-tailed bat

 Sowell's short-tailed bat (Carollia sowelli) is a common bat species in the family Phyllostomidae.
 It is found from San Luis Potosi (Mexico) through Central America to west Panama.
+The species was split off from Carollia brevicauda in 2002 based on genetic evidence.
+It is also closely related to Carollia perspicillata.
 The species is named after American philanthropist James N. Sowell.